 Cockpit Resource Management

-However, speaking of man as a resource leads to the notion of « interchangeable operators », and even to the idea of a costly burden.
+However, speaking of human as a resource leads to the notion of « interchangeable operators », and even to the idea of a costly burden.
 We prefer thinking of this positively as wealth.

-In a crew, everyone brings something, personal skills that benefit the group.
-We are not here discussing personal development or friendliness, but safety.
-Stressful situations may inhibit a crew members ability to perform their duties.
+Within a crew, everyone brings something to the table, their own personal skills that benefit the group.
+Here we are not discussing personal development or friendliness, but safety.
+Stressful situations may inhibit a crew member's ability to perform their duties.
 Classroom training directs them to use reasoning and critical thinking, sticking to the facts.
 These are now numerous enough so that everyone can make an informed opinion devoid of ideology.

-Between facts and behavior rise a number of biases :
+Between facts and behavior arise a number of biases :

 Time will do its job.
 Ours remains to do it safely.

-The mandatory green pass in our jobs does have an impact on flight safety.
+The mandatory vaccination pass in our jobs does have an impact on flight safety.

-Vaccine adverse events that make it to the various databases (EudraVigilance, VAERS, UK Yellow Card) are far more numerous and severe than for any other classic vaccine.
-Severe effects are all the more penalizing that crew members need to pass a stringent yearly medical check.
-Some of these effects include blood clots, that are hard to detect without a proper examination.
+Vaccine adverse events that make it to the various databases (ANSM, EudraVigilance, VAERS, UK Yellow Card) are far more numerous and severe than for any other classic vaccine.
+Severe side effects are all the more penalising because of these regular and stringent obligatory medical checks.
+Some of the side effects include blood clots, that are hard to detect without a proper examination.
 They cause thromboses, cardiac and cerebral accidents, a serious risk for us who work in variable pressure environments.
-Our good health is a necessary condition of flight safety, and that of our passengers.
-As we see these multiple adverse events in the general public, we do not understand why our medical check centers would not perform the necessary blood tests on this occasion.

-We need to put first what is essential in our line of work.
+We need to put safety in our line of work first